sandsower/beacon-gleam/README.md

-# Gleam Nakai HTMX Template
+# Gleam Presentation

-This is the starting point for a nakai + htmx template with Wisp for the backend, it's setup in a minimal way to get started.
+This is the code for the presentation given abou Gleam @ Gangverk 2024

 ## Project structure